-Nicky Barnes was a drug dealing legend from the 70s.
-He ran his Harlem heroin empire under the protection of the Lucchese crime syndicate.
-His godfather 'Crazy Joe' Gallo helped Barnes create 'the Council' to run the trade north of 125th Street and Barnes earned the nickname 'Mr. Untouchable' for his skill at beating charges and arrests.
-Neither the DEA nor rival gangs could touch him and President Carter ordered his AG to bring down the Harlem kingpin.
+Throughout the 70s Nickie Barnes ran a Harlem heroin empire under the protection of the Lucchese crime syndicate.
+His godfather 'Crazy Joe' Gallo helped Barnes create 'the Council' to run the trade north of 125th Street and Barnes earned the nickname 'Mr. Untouchable' for his skill at beating charges and evading arrests.
+Neither the DEA nor rival gangs could touch him and President Carter ordered his AG to bring down the drug kingpin.

-A tall man in a dark suit got out of the passenger side.
-His broad face was set in fleshy concrete.
-He was the mirror image of Clint Eastwood, if the movie star had rattlesnake blood running in his veins.
+A tall blonde man in a dark suit got out of the passenger side and he was the mirror image of Clint Eastwood, if the movie star had rattlesnake blood running in his veins.

 "Johnny Z." The uniformed cop spoke the name with fearful reverence.

 The International opened an hour before the legit clubs' closing time.
-Scottie from the Ritz was operating the bar.
-The registers sucked money like slot machines.
+Scottie from the Ritz operated the bar.
+The registers sucked money like crooked slot machines.
 By 4am the converted garage was packed with those people not willing to release their hold on the night.
 Entry cost $10 and drinks in a plastic cup were $5.
 We paid no taxes.
 Customers bribed me with cocaine and money.
-I was rich every night and broke by the afternoon.
+I was rich every night and broke by the next afternoon.

 The next night an unmarked car rolled down the deserted block.
 I nudged Benji.
 He recognized the ride.